ConsultingMD/ediot/README.md

     $ gem install grnds-ediot

 ## Usage
-Use as part of your project and include the gem in your Gemfile:

-    gem 'ediot', git: 'https://github.com/ConsultingMD/ediot.git', tag: '<sha-here>'

 ### Demo
 See rake tasks for examples of processing files in bulk or streaming